Gnashal/Gnashal/README.md

 # 💫 About Me:
-🔭 I’m currently studying at: <br>      - University of San Carlos BSIT - 2
+I’m currently studying at: <br>      - University of San Carlos BSIT - 2 Aspiring Developer and Software Engineer

 ## 🌐 Socials: